France beats Australia 67-59 for bronze medal at World Cup

 “It means everything,” Gobert said of the bronze.
 “Obviously it’s not the one we wanted.
 We all know that.
 But being able to come back — we’re the only team that was on the podium five years ago and on the podium now.
 So it shows our heart, shows the commitment we have and we’re only going to get better from that.”

 Australia led for the entire game until France inched ahead 47-46 on two free throws with 9:01 left in the game.
-France continued to surge with Australia looking exhausted — much like its loss in the semifinals against Spain.
+France continued to surge with Australia looking run down — much like its loss in the semifinals against Spain.

-France’s poor shooting and Australia’s defense meant a low-scoring first half, which Australia led 30-21.
-France shot only 25 percent from the floor, with many shots missed from inside.
+“Once we came back in the third quarter we could see that the game had changed,” France coach Vincent Collet said.
+“Australia was still there with the score, but it was not the same game.”

+Collet credited his guards for upping the pressure out front, and the big men dominating the boards.

 Australia built a 40-25 lead to open the third quarter.
-But then France finally awakened, and cut the lead to 46-42 after three quarters with Nando De Colo, Fournier and Vincent Poirier carrying the scoring load heading into the deciding final quarter.
+But then France finally awakened and cut the lead to 46-42 after three quarters with De Colo, Fournier and Vincent Poirier carrying the scoring load heading into the deciding final quarter.

 France held Andrew Bogut to five points and Matthew Dellavedova to four, another big reason for the win.